Stratifying Systems via a Nested Family of Torsion Pairs: Example

 \section{Example}

-We conclude the paper with a detailed example of applications of Theorem \ref{teoresma1}.
-In this example, we will show how the stratifying system of size 5 presented in \cite[Remark 2.7.]{stratifyingsimple} can be induced from a module $N \in \mathcal{N}^{\dagger}(A)$.
+We conclude the paper with a detailed example illustrating Theorem~\ref{teoresma1}.
+In this example, we show how the stratifying system of size 5 presented in \cite[Remark 2.7]{stratifyingsimple} can be induced from an object $N_{\bullet} \in \mathcal{N}^{\dagger}(\Gamma)$, where $\Gamma$ is a suitable nested family of torsion pairs.

 Let $A = kQ/I$, where $Q$ is the following quiver: and $I$ is the ideal generated by $\gamma \beta$.
-The Auslander-Reiten quiver of the algebra is given by:
+The Auslander-Reiten quiver of $A$ is given by: